Eve-positional languages: putting order into B\"uchi automata: Determinization of Eve-positional languages

-The idea behind the optimality proof is that, with an alphabet complete enough, for all "records" $s_1, s_2, s' \in S$ with $s_1 \neq s_2$ yet $s_1(0) = s_2(0)$, there exists a word $w\in \Gamma^+$ such that $\De(s_1, t) = \De(s_2,t) = s'$, yet the path from $s_1$ is dominated by an even parity and the one from $s_2$ is dominated by an odd priority.
-Therefore, intuitively, it is not possible for Eve to forget $s_1$ without losing some expressivity.
+The idea behind the optimality proof is that, with an alphabet complete enough, for all "records" $s_1, s_2, s' \in S$ with $s_1 \neq s_2$ yet $s_1(0) = s_2(0)$, there exists a word $w\in \Gamma^+$ such that $\De(s_1, w) = \De(s_2,w) = s'$, yet the path from $s_1$ is dominated by an even parity and the one from $s_2$ is dominated by an odd priority.
+Therefore, intuitively, it is not possible for Eve to confuse both states without losing some expressivity.